 You can definitely grow cucumbers and capsicums successfully, along with lettuce, beans aubergines, tomatoes and spring onions.

-The main advantage of a glass house in a city like Dunedin is that you can extend the growing season at both ends e.g. spring and autumn, and of course, it provides protection against unseasonal cold spells that can arrive at any time of the year.
+The main advantage of a glass house (and especially in cooler climates), is that you can extend the growing season at both ends e.g. spring and autumn, and of course, it provides protection against unseasonal cold spells that can arrive at any time of the year.

 You could also consider growing some strawberries in your glasshouse next year.
 Plant them around May or June, and you can well be eating fresh strawberries from October onwards!

 I’ve been given a glasshouse and wonder what grows well in the glasshouse and what doesn’t.
 My tomatoes are doing great but the lettuces and spinach are not.
 Also wondering about a mushroom farm; are they good in a glasshouse?